UCLA Policy 132 : Workplace Violence Prevention

 Managers and supervisors are responsible for the following:

-• Informing employees and other campus community members associated with the department of this Policy and required compliance;
+• Informing employees and other campus community members associated with the department of this Policy, the WVPP, and required compliance;

 • Notifying employees of campus resources and training on preventing Workplace Violence; and